-When Thailand banned logging in 1989, more than 2,000 elephants and their mahouts (elephant trainers) were left unemployed, prompting the Thai government to encourage ways of incorporating elephants into the growing tourist industry.
-Cue the baan chang, or elephant camps, where you can trek with elephants, watch them play soccer, ride them, see them paint, bathe them, feed them and participate in a variety of activities with them.
+When Thailand banned logging in 1989, more than 2,000 elephants and their mahouts (elephant trainers) were left unemployed.
+This prompted the Thai government to encourage ways of incorporating elephants into the growing tourist industry.
+Cue the baan chang, or elephant camps, where you could trek with elephants, watch them play soccer, ride them, see them paint, bathe them, feed them and participate in a variety of activities with them.
 Many of these activities are now considered to be harmful to the elephant.

 What many tourists never learn or realise is that as illustrated in the full World Animal Protection report, many of the elephant camps around Chiang Mai have spotty welfare and smuggling records.
-Because of elephants’ low breeding rates in captivity, the population of wild elephants is dwindling, so they may be captured in Myanmar and smuggled into Thailand to work in the camps.
-And because elephants are expected to “earn their keep”, many elephants aren’t well fed or are trained with cruel hooks in order to perform glitzy shows that provide a profit for camp owners.
+Because of elephants’ low breeding rates in captivity, they may be captured in Burma and smuggled into Thailand to work in the camps.
+And because elephants are expected to “earn their keep”, many aren’t well fed or are trained with cruel hooks in order to perform glitzy shows that provide a profit for camp owners.

-That said, there are ways to see these majestic animals while contributing to centres that prioritise their welfare.
-When choosing a camp to visit, avoid centres offering ‘elephant shows,’ as the training required for elephants to, say, play soccer can be quite cruel, and if possible, avoid riding elephants altogether, since often elephants are forced to carry tourists despite injuries or inadequate welfare conditions.
+There are ways to see these majestic animals while contributing to centres that prioritise their welfare.
+When choosing a camp to visit, avoid centres offering “elephant shows”, as the training required for elephants to, say, play soccer can be quite cruel.
+If possible, avoid riding elephants altogether, since often they are forced to carry tourists despite injuries or inadequate welfare conditions.

 Boon Lott’s Elephant Sanctuary